 - Regulation for systemic reasons is warranted when the social costs of failure of banks and financial institutions exceed private costs.
 Banks are interconnected institutions.
-A failure of one institution, may have a domino effect on other institutions.
-Examples include the recent collapse of Silicon Valley Bank, Credit Suisse and the First Republic Bank. - Although regulators cannot be expected to prevent the financial failure of banks and financial institutions, regulation aims to reduce the risk of failure (including through capital and internal control requirements).
+A failure of one institution, may have a domino effect on other institutions. - Although regulators cannot be expected to prevent the financial failure of banks and financial institutions, regulation aims to reduce the risk of failure (including through capital and internal control requirements).
 Where financial failure nonetheless does occur, regulation seeks to reduce the impact of that failure, and, in particular, attempt to isolate the risk to the failing institution.